The-Cool-Coders/Project-Ideas-And-Resources/README.md

 ## ✨ Hall Of Contributors

-Thanks goes to these Wonderful People.
+Thanks goes to all these Wonderful People.
 Contributions of any kind are welcome!🚀

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->